Why Discovery Should Be Voice-First in AI Projects

 4. Consistency

-A trained voice agent asks the same questions every time, ensuring no gaps in the discovery process.
-It’s structured enough for data, but flexible enough for nuance.
+A trained voice agent asks the same questions every time.
+It is structured enough for data, but flexible enough for nuance.

 How It Worked in Practice

-Stakeholders engaged with the agent asynchronously—on their own time—answering in a conversational way.
+Stakeholders answered asynchronously, in their own time, as if in a conversation.
 The result was:

-By the time the project kicked off, we weren’t just checking boxes—we had a clear, nuanced picture of the organization’s AI maturity, pain points, and priorities.
+By the time the project started, the client’s AI maturity, pain points, and priorities were clear.

 Closing Thought